 EduMe has three pricing plans; Starter, Pro, and Enterprise.
 However, you can try each for free, although you’ll need to contact them for a custom price quote.

 In conclusion, you can see from our review of the knowledge base solutions above; each software has its own pros and cons.
-Whether you’re looking for a good suite of content management tools or a more effective means of sharing information, there’s software out there to best fit your unique needs.
+Whether you’re looking for a good suite of content management tools or a more effective means of sharing information, there’s software out there to fit your unique needs best.

-We always recommend finding software that most closely aligns with your business, then asking for a free trial or a demonstration.
+We always recommend finding software that most closely aligns with your business, and then asking for a demonstration.

-Above all, for the most complete solution off the shelf with a wide range of functionality, Salesforce integration, and, most importantly, the ability to use the platform across your day-to-day workflow, we have to recommend Spekit.
+Above all, for the most complete solution off the shelf with a wide range of functionality, Salesforce in-app guidance and integration, and, most importantly, the ability to use the platform across your day-to-day workflow, we have to recommend Spekit.